zweg25/HQ/README.md

 Warning: It is by no means perfect!
 But is probably better than you on average ;)

+NOTE: This is developed as a backend software where the front-end is designed on a mac.
+If you want to use the front-end on WINDOWS, you will have to use third party apps or some other tricks yourself.

 ## Getting Started

 1) download PHP script and set it up on a localhost or webserver